plengauer/opentelemetry-bash/README.md

     secrets_to_redact: '${{ toJSON(secrets) }}' # Redact all secrets from any attribute.
 ```

 To automatically monitor your GitHub Actions on workflow-level, use the code snippet below as a dedicated workflow to run after any other explicitly configured workflow.
 It will use the GitHub API to generate logs, metrics, and traces.
 It can be arbitrarily combined with job-level monitoring described above.
 Workflow-level monitoring will autoamtically fill-in the gaps where job-level monitoring is not deployed.
-It will also collecto all job-level spans under one workflow-level root span.
+It will also collect all job-level spans under one workflow-level root span.
 ```yaml
 name: OpenTelemetry
 on: